hoppersroppers/library_old/index.md

 ## Welcome to the Roppers Library

+Hey, I'm Dennis, the one man show behind Roppers.

-All the things I've written are here in one place so you can hunt them down easier.
+I put all the things I've written about Roppers in one place so you can hunt them down easier.

 ### [Ropper's How to Hack](https://www.hoppersroppers.org/howtohack/)